4phycs/4phycs.github.io/_posts/Paolo/2020-02-24-random_access.md

 exceeds the max range measurable by the tester.

 P.P.S:
-In any case I think that, at present, no definition of science completely satisfies.
-Many of them carry a lot of meaning, for example Thomas Kuhn's ideas are very interesting.
+I think that, among the approaches dealing with science, the paradigms shifts by Thomas Kuhn are very appealing (but less compact than Popper ideas, and thus less easy to use).